You’ve started spotting on day 10 of your cycle and you have no idea why. Ack!

 Your period was two weeks ago and it’s come again.
 Nooo!

-Spotting or irregular bleeding (known as Dysfunctional Uterine Bleeding) causes a lot of distress for women because they feel this isn’t normal and they worry about what it means for the current state of their hormonal health and future fertility.
+Spotting or irregular bleeding (known as Abnormal Uterine Bleeding -AUB) causes a lot of distress for women because they feel this isn’t normal and they worry about what it means for the current state of their hormonal health and future fertility.

 Plus, it can be downright inconvenient.
 As if your period isn’t bad enough on it’s own, you’re then saddled with a whole lot of extra hassle each month.
 This creates a ton of stress that just compounds the underlying problem.

-Here are the most common irregular bleeding scenarios I see:
+Here are the most common irregular bleeding scenarios:

 1. I spot during or around ovulation time.

 2. I start spotting sometime after ovulation and it lasts until I get my period.